Dan-Ial/DanEvCISC472/Assignment3/a3/README.txt

 be to try and achieve high coverage on possible inliers by starting with swiveling the tool in large circles, and gradually shrinking the size of the circles as the process continues.
 This would create a spiral pattern of pivot calibration points that can cover a large calibration area.

-Note:
-Due to some trouble understanding the steps necessary for implementation, we were unable to complete question 4.
-We ran into some difficulty determining how to fit our ellipse to the given data.